deepray-AI/deepray/docs/tutorials/README.md

 and the jupyter notebooks are saved to this directory in the repository.
 To do this, follow the below steps:

-1. Create a new branch on your fork of TensorFlow Addons
+1. Create a new branch on your fork of Deepray
-2. Goto [Google Colab](https://colab.research.google.com/) and start a new notebook using addons example template:
+2. Goto [Google Colab](https://colab.research.google.com/) and start a new notebook using deepray example template:
 [docs/tutorials/_template.ipynb](_template.ipynb)
 3. Edit the links for the "View source on GitHub" and "Run in Google Colab" URL boxes so that they match the name of your new example notebook